vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 In this case, a pod will be spun up in Kubernetes using the Kaniko executor image, which will pull down the latest commit in the `main` branch of the GitHub repository defined in the `--context` argument, build it using the Dockerfile in the repository, and upload it to the container registry defined in the `--destination` argument.
 This build process, and the build process of other similar tools, makes it much easier to integrate a container build into your CI/CD pipelines.

+You will notice that we have not granted any elevated permissions to this Pod.
+It is operating with the same permissions that Pods will have at runtime.
+Limiting permissions is a critical component of a secure software supply chain.

+Kaniko does not support the scanning of images for vulnerabilities.
+Instead, it delegates this functionality to other parts of your CI/CD pipeline.
+This implies that your registry will need policy enforcement capabilities that prevent the upload of insecure images.
+Implementing [Harbor](https://goharbor.io/) may be a suitable solution.

 To learn more about Kaniko, please reference the documentation in the [Kaniko GitHub repository](https://github.com/GoogleContainerTools/kaniko).

 ## Tanzu Build Service

 The final step you can take when deciding how to build your container is a fully-automated build service such as [Tanzu Build Service](https://tanzu.vmware.com/build-service).
 While you can tie tools such as Kaniko into a CI/CD pipeline that you run and manage, tools such as Tanzu Build Service aim to provide that automated build-scan-publish pipeline in a single solution.

-Since tools such as Kaniko do not have features such as security scanning, you're responsible for setting up that additional architecture to support a scanning solution.
-Additionally, you also have to tie it into your pipeline, passing the code to the external build tool, and then passing the container image to your scanning tool.
+Since tools such as Kaniko do not include features such as security scanning, you will need to independently support a scanning solution.
+This becomes another component to be managed within your build environment.

 Tanzu Build Service leverages [Cloud Native Buildpacks](/guides/containers/cnb-what-is/), which contain all of the logic on how to build an application, removing the need to write your own Dockerfile.
 Additionally, Cloud Native Buildpacks provide a standardized base for all of your container images, meaning that if there's a vulnerability found in the Java runtime for example, you only need to update the buildpack.
 Tanzu Build Service can then take this new buildpack image and rebase your application containers automatically, ensuring these security fixes are implemented across your infrastructure.
+While a primary use case for Tanzu Build Service is to manage the creation of newly built images, it is also a valuable tool for ensuring that images remain in compliance.
+When building a secure supply chain, we need to close the loop, by quickly leveraging our investment in these build tools to remediate our production environments.
+Tanzu Build Service may be a valuable component towards achieving that goal.```

 {{< youtube IMmUjUjBzes >}}